 In general, any single adult or a married couple (US citizen) can be eligible to adopt.
 However, it depends on every States' laws.

-Concerning age eligibility, every States has its criteria:
+Concerning age eligibility, every States has its own criteria:

-- In approximately seven States (Connecticut, Kentucky, Louisiana, Montana, New Jersey, Tennessee, Washington) and Puerto Rico, prospective parents must be age 18 to be eligible to adopt.
+- In approximately seven States (Connecticut, Kentucky, Louisiana, Montana, New Jersey, Tennessee, Washington) and Puerto Rico, prospective parents must be 18 years old to be eligible to adopt.

 - Three States (Colorado, Delaware, and Oklahoma) and American Samoa set the age at 21.